ellaisys/aws-cognito/README.md

 Currently we have the following features implemented in our package:

 - Registration and Confirmation E-Mail
-- Forced password change at first login
+- Forced password change at first login (configurable)
 - Login
 - Remember Me Cookie
 - Single Sign On